 Aliovalent A-site engineered AgNbO3 lead-free antiferroelectric ceramics toward superior energy storage density

 Lead-free dielectric capacitors with high energy storage density and temperature-insensitive performance are pivotal to pulsed power systems.
 In this work, a pronounced recoverable energy storage density (Wrec) was achieved in AgNbO3-based lead-free antiferroelectric ceramics, by aliovalent A-site Sm mediation.
-The Sm modification was found to alter the crystal structure and enhance the interaction among the ions by affecting the electronic structure, leading to the improved antiferroelectricity.
-The Sm0.03Ag0.91NbO3 solid solution exhibited superior Wrec of 5.2 J cm-3 with high energy storage eﬃciency (η) of 68.5% at an applied electric ﬁeld of 290 kV cm-1.
-Excellent temperature stability of Wrec with minimal variation less than 4% from room temperature to up to 140 oC was also observed.
-Meanwhile, the Sm0.03Ag0.91NbO3 ceramic also exhibited ultrafast discharge speed (~20 us) and high discharge energy density (4.2 J cm-3).
-The Ginzburg-Landau-Devonshire (GLD) phenomenology revealed the significantly stabilized antiferroelectricity and the cation disorder were responsible for the ultrahigh Wrec and η.
-The extraordinary energy storage performance indicates the SmxAg1-3xNbO3 system a promising candidate for advanced pulsed power capacitors.
+The Sm modification was found to alter the crystal structure and enhance the interaction among the ions by affecting the electronic structure, leading to improved antiferroelectricity.
+The Sm0.03Ag0.91NbO3 solid solution exhibited a superior Wrec of 5.2 J cm−3 with a high energy storage efficiency (η) of 68.5% at an applied electric field of 290 kV cm−1.
+Excellent temperature stability of Wrec with a minimal variation of less than 4% from room temperature up to 140 °C was also observed.
+Meanwhile, the Sm0.03Ag0.91NbO3 ceramic also exhibited an ultrafast discharge speed (∼20 μs) and high discharge energy density (4.2 J cm−3).
+Ginzburg–Landau–Devonshire (GLD) phenomenology revealed that the significantly stabilized antiferroelectricity and the cation disorder were responsible for the ultrahigh Wrec and η.
+The extraordinary energy storage performance indicates the SmxAg1−3xNbO3 system a promising candidate for advanced pulsed power capacitors.
 More importantly, the results show that aliovalent A-site engineering is an effective way to achieve high energy storage density.